 ND Industries' Clawson plant used to operate two shifts per day, 8 hours per shift and 6 days per week; only one shift on Saturday.
-As a result of 2009 economic turbulence in automobile industry, the production levels have fallen off drastically.
+As a result of 2009 economic turbulence in automobile industry, the production levels had fallen off drastically.
 Towards the end of CY2008, 80 percent of 300 employees were laid off.
 By June 2010, few workers were recalled and some temps were also added.
 However, in CY 2013, business picked up and ND operated 12 hours per day and 5 days per week.
+This 12 hour / shift and 5 days per week continued in 2015.